 When cows eat grass, there’s evidence that the grass puts down deeper roots, storing more carbon dioxide in the soil...

-…but for this to happen, the grazing has to be very gentle, and regularly rotated as well.
+…but for this to happen, the grazing has to be non-intensive, controlled in mobs, and regularly rotated.

 All too often, grazing is too intense, and the overall effect is that grassland is damaged more than it’s fortified.

-Even in cases where the grazing is gentle, the absorbing effect doesn’t even come close to offsetting all of the emissions from farming beef (despite numerous claims otherwise).
+Even in cases where the grazing is sufficiently non-intensive, the absorbing effect doesn’t even come close to offsetting all of the emissions from farming beef (despite numerous claims otherwise).

-This is because, cows produce methane (a greenhouse gas 86x more potent than carbon dioxide over 20 years), and because if the beef farms didn’t exist, the land could often be forest instead.
+This is because, cows produce methane (a greenhouse gas 86x more potent than carbon dioxide over 20 years), and because if the beef farms didn’t exist, the land could often be reforest instead.

-It’s true that some regions wouldn’t ever be forests and, if left undisturbed, would remain grassland.
-In these places perhaps there’s some argument for grazing cattle making up for some of their damage by causing deeper root growth…
+It’s true that some regions wouldn’t ever be forests.
+In these places there’s more argument for grazing cattle making up for some of their damage by causing deeper root growth…

 …but do we have to use all grassland for growing our food, when we already have so much food?

-Wild grasslands are important for supporting and protecting the marvellous biodiversity that surrounds us and is rapidly disappearing.
+Wild land is so important for supporting and protecting the marvellous biodiversity that surrounds us and is rapidly disappearing.